sritala/ContactList/README.md

 ## Contact List

 This application allows you to add and manage contacts.
+This is an exercise app.

 [Demo](https://github.com/sritala/ContactList/blob/master/ContactList.pdf)